Finding the main idea is a useful skill that students will use for life.

 Write a group of words or collect a group of pictures to place around a concentric circle.

-Students infer the main idea of the items, and write the central idea in the center of the circle.
+Students infer the main idea of the items and write the central idea in the center of the circle.

-Sometimes, the main idea isn’t clearly stated, so readers have to infer based on clues.
+Sometimes the main idea isn’t clearly stated, so readers have to infer based on clues.

-Here’s how “Name that Character Trait” works…
+Here’s how “Name That Trait” works…

 - Give each student a main idea graphic organizer.